Interested in attending film school? Keep reading to explore some of the best film schools in the US.

 Before choosing a film school, it's important to consider your preferences.
 What aspect of filmmaking interests you the most?
 Where would you like to go to school?
 How much money can you spend?
 Taking the time to think about these questions will help you find a film school that suits you.

 USC Cinematic Arts, located in sunny Los Angeles, is considered one of the best film schools in the country.
-It’s a part of the University of Southern California and offers students with a unique approach to filmmaking education.
+It’s a part of the University of Southern California and offers students a unique approach to filmmaking education.
 Students can choose from seven disciplines, ranging from Animation and Digital Art to Writing for Screen and Television.

-New York University offers the Tisch School of the Arts a multifaceted school with performing, cinematic, and media arts programs.
+New York University offers the Tisch School of the Arts, a multifaceted school with performing, cinematic, and media arts programs.
 The Maurice Kanbar Institute of Film & Television operates within the Tisch School of the Arts and is regarded as a pioneer in film, new media, and related technologies.

 Students can pursue an undergraduate degree in Film and Television, a graduate film program, BFA and MFA programs in Dramatic Writing, or engage in Cinema Studies.
 The Maurice Kanbar Institute of Film & Television is known for fusing technical and theoretical skills into each program.

 Various courses are available to non-majors, such as documentary traditions, film marketing and distribution, television production, and script analysis.
-Students can also pursue their love of film via the Climate Script Pitch Booth, where they can pitch ideas for scripts, stage play, or episodic series addressing climate change.
+Students can also pursue their love of film via the Climate Script Pitch Booth, where they can pitch ideas for scripts, stage plays, or episodic series addressing climate change.

 The AFI Conservatory, which operates within the American Film Institute (AFI), is the #1 ranked film school in the US.
 As a non-profit organization in Los Angeles, AFI is dedicated to preserving the history of American motion picture arts by educating future filmmakers.
 It is funded through public membership dues and private financing.